-In May 2019 STEM graduated its first high school class, comprised predominantly of students who have been continuously enrolled at STEM since middle school.
-The graduating class of 95 students earned approximately \$3 million in college scholarships and 100 percent of graduates enrolled in post-secondary institutions.
+In May 2020, STEM graduated its second high school class, comprised predominantly of students who have been continuously enrolled at STEM since middle school.
+The graduating class of 97 students earned approximately \$5 million in college scholarships and 100 percent of graduates enrolled in post-secondary institutions.
 To support equitable access to college among our DACA students, STEM secured philanthropy to fund four years of college tuition for each DACA student.

-Further, through STEM Prep's dual credit partnership, the graduating class earned over 150 college credits.
-Students enrolled in STEM's Health Sciences Pathway completed requisite coursework and practica, per the Tennessee Board of Health and the Department of Education, for the Certified Medical Assistant (CMA) license.
-STEM has a 100 percent pass rate for students who sat for the CMA exam.
+Further, through STEM's dual credit partnership, the graduating class earned over 150 college credits.
+Students enrolled in STEM's Health Sciences Pathway completed requisite coursework and practice, per the Tennessee Board of Health and the Department of Education, for the Certified Medical Assistant (CMA) license.